arjungandhi/3001-Ubuntu-Install/README.md

     If you want to do a fresh clean install of Ubuntu choose either `Erase Disk and Install Ubuntu` or `Delete Windows and Install Ubuntu` (bestest)

-    If you would like to **Dual Boot** install of Ubuntu choose `Install Ubuntu Alongside.` you will then be brought to a menu to select the size of each partition (not bestest)
+    If you would like to **Dual Boot** install of Ubuntu choose `Install Ubuntu Alongside.` you will then be brought to a menu to select the size of each partition (not bestest2)

     *you do not need to encrypt the disk or use LVM, I just stole this photo off the internet.